 “Is anything amiss?”
 Mr. Bingley asked.

 Elizabeth took a moment to organize her thoughts and pressed her fingers to her lips.
-“You may find this an odd request, Mr. Bingley, but when we arrive at Longbourn, would you allow me to return indoors alone?
-May I ask that you wait a few minutes before coming to the door?
+“You may find this an odd request, Mr. Bingley, but when we reach Longbourn, would you allow me to return indoors alone?
+Could you possibly wait a few minutes before coming to the door?
 I fear my mother would be quite horrified if she knew that the new gentleman in the neighbourhood had come upon her daughter in such a state.”
 Elizabeth chose not to inform him that despite her mother’s mortification, she would likely be ecstatic that he had accompanied her down the hill and in her mind would have them married by Christmas.

 He smiled and nodded.
 “I shall be more than happy to oblige you.
 Shall I wait long enough to allow you some time to make yourself presentable?
 Perhaps, fifteen minutes?”

-Elizabeth looked down at herself and shook her head.
+Elizabeth looked down at herself, winced, and shook her head.
 “Perhaps twenty would be best.”
 She laughed and looked up at him.
 He was still smiling at her, and it warmed her.
-She could not help but feel truly delighted by his company.
+She could not help but feel truly pleased by his company.

 When they reached the base of Oakham Mount, Elizabeth thanked Mr. Bingley for his chivalry and graciousness, and hurried off to the house.
 As she walked, a smile lit her face, and she thought that perhaps she might have a handsome gentleman about whom she could also write to Jane.

-She finally selected a pale blue muslin dress, one that Jane had often said suited her quite well, brightening her eyes and complimenting her skin.
+She finally selected a pale blue muslin dress, one that Jane often said suited her quite well, as it brightened her eyes and complimented her skin.
 She carefully removed her soiled dress, taking care not to get any mud on her face and trying not to dishevel her hair.

 She went to the mirror and felt another wave of mortification when she saw that there was a fairly large smudge of mud in the centre of her forehead.
 She took a handkerchief and dipped it in a basin of water.
-She hoped it happened when she removed the dress, but considering how dry it was, she was fairly confident it had been there the entire time she had been walking down the mount and talking with Mr. Bingley.
+She hoped it had found its way there when she removed the dress, but considering how dry it was, she was fairly confident it had been there the entire time she had been walking down the mount and talking with Mr. Bingley.

 “And he did not mention it at all!” she said, shaking her head.
 But a smile immediately appeared.
-“I think Mr Bingley has just improved in my estimation of his person!”
+“I think Mr. Bingley has just improved in my estimation of his person!”
 Then she pinched her brows.
 “Or would I have preferred it if he had mentioned it?”
 She shrugged and laughed.
 “I feel as though I am a silly young girl who has developed her first crush!”

 Elizabeth heard a commotion downstairs and determined the gentleman had been let in.
 He had perfect timing!
 She took one last glance in the mirror, tidied a few strands of wayward hair, and then stepped from her room.